International Association for Computing and Philosophy

 The role of the IACAP is to help facilitate a global communications network for those interested in computing and philosophy as defined by these themes.
 To this end, it sponsors a series of international conferences and this developing website.

-The IACAP maintains a friendship with the American Philosophical Association through the liaison of the APA's Committee on Philosophy and Computers.
-It is currently based at Carnegie Mellon University in Pittsburgh, Pennsylvania, The United States of America (United States).
+The founding members of IACAP include Ron Barnette, Selmer Bringsjord, Terry Bynum, Robert Cavalier, Preston Covey, Marvin Croy, Charles Ess, James H. Moor, Nelson Pole, and Saul Traiger.

 Awards

-IACAP hands out two awards at their yearly meetings: The Covey Award and The Herbert A. Simon Award.
+IACAP has two annual awards: The Covey Award and The Herbert A. Simon Award.
+Both are decided by an independent committee and awarded at a ceremony at the annual conference.

 The Covey Award

+The Covey Award recognizes senior scholars with a substantial record of innovative research in the field of computing and philosophy, broadly conceived.